 When I first made these, I was not quite concerned about whether they’d be super circular like regular cinnamon rolls.

-After making my roll, I cut my dough and sat them next to each other in a pie pan.
+In fact, after making my roll, I cut my dough and sat the cinnamon rolls next to each other in a pie pan.
 This meant that some of these were not as circular and had uneven shapes.